-6. Accrued stock based compensation
+6. Accrued stock-based compensation

 In March 2009, certain partners (the Contributing Partners) of LSV authorized for designation a portion of their partnership interest for the purpose of providing an interest in LSV.
 This interest was authorized and to be awarded to a select group of key employees.
 The partnership granted portions of the authorized partnership interest to key employees in March 2009, July 2010, April 2011, April 2012, and April 2013.
 The issuance in April 2013 reflected the remaining amount of the designated partnership interest of the Contributing Partners.
 At the time partnership interest is granted, rights to receive distributions equal to the full granted percentage transfers to the recipient of the grant.
 Partnership equity equal to the amount of interest granted is earned over a predetermined vesting period.
 All profits, losses, distributions and other rights and obligations relating to authorized but undesignated partnership interest remains with the Contributing Partners until such interest is granted.
 The granted partnership interest is treated as a liability and is calculated on projected net income.
-The granted partnership interest redemption liability amounted to \$12,808 and \$7,119 at December 31, 2013 and 2012 respectively.
+The granted partnership interest redemption liability amounted to \$19,871 and \$12,808 at December 31, 2014 and 2013, respectively and is included in Accrued compensation on the accompanying Balance Sheets.
+The associated expense is recorded as Stock based compensation on the accompanying Statement of Operations.
 Each issuance must be authorized by unanimous vote of all Contributing Partners.
 The issuance of an interest in LSV to a key employee provides them an interest in the future profits of LSV.
 It does not provide them any rights in the management of the partnership or the ability to direct the operations or affairs of LSV.